joeitu/thesis_report/src/01_context.md

 ## Thesis' plan
 The main goal of this thesis is to investigate CSS by deploying a CSS instance inside CERN's infrastructure.
 First, we will explore the current solution for CSS regarding Single-Sign-On and User Interface integration.
-Next, we will describe a particular recipe we build for CERN and argue on our design choices.
+Next, we will describe a particular recipe we build for CERN and discuss our design choices.
 Subsequently, we will show the DevOps pipeline used to deploy our recipe to CERN's infrastructure.
 Finally, after explaining a potential security risk with Pods-hosted webpage, we will finish reviewing the software quality and open source dynamics.

 <!-- TODO: REDO AT THE END -->